Good Manufacturing Practices (GMP) Auditor Training

 $1950.00 Early Bird Pricing (Register 30 Days in Advance)

-Course Description
+GMP Auditor Training Course Description

 It provides clear guidance on how to communicate and work with the site audit team to enable a successful site audit to be completed.
 The course will detail strategies to enable the auditing team to gain an accurate assessment of the state of compliance at the site.

-The audit process is an important part of a modern Quality Management System which provides the regulatory control mechanism to guarantee the quality of pharmaceutical and medical processes and products.
-It is a fundamental element of the Quality Management System which enables both manufacturing sites and client companies to demonstrate and ensure compliance at a site.
-The audit process helps to ensure that the site is operating according to federal statutes and other global standards.
-GMP auding provides a mechanism for the site to demonstrate it is operating within a quality culture and is under control.
+• Product quality: The audit process helps ensure that the site is operating according to federal statutes and other global standards.
+GMP auditing provides a mechanism for the site to demonstrate it is operating within a quality culture and is under control.
 This helps ensure the quality of the products being manufactured and the safety of those products to the consumer.

-Data Integrity is a serious issue that can lead to the disqualification of products, so this is featured as an important topic.
+• Data integrity: Data Integrity is a serious issue that can lead to the disqualification of products, so this is featured as an important topic.
 This ensures that there is a clear appreciation of what is acceptable and what is unacceptable in terms of data and information management.
 Related to this topic, examples of investigational practices are discussed.

-Underpinning all these issues is communication between the auditors and the internal audit team.
+• Effective communication: Underpinning all these issues is communication between the auditors and the internal audit team.
 This will be practiced in sessions that have been designed to involve role play exercises.

-At the conclusion of the course the attendee will be equipped to organize and conduct an audit that will generate sufficient information and data to be able to accurately determine the state of compliance of a site.
+At the conclusion of the course, the attendee will be equipped to organize and conduct an audit that will generate sufficient information and data to be able to accurately determine the state of compliance of a site.

 This 15-hour course provides an understanding of the responsibilities involved in conducting GMP Audits in the Pharmaceutical and Medical Device industries.
+This course is designed to be useful for those in the following positions:

 • Quality Assurance Professionals